Shiv Sena to support Murmu: Uddhav Thackeray | Politics

 - India

-Shiv Sena will support NDA's presidential candidate Droupadi Murmu, party president Uddhav Thackeray said on Tuesday.
+The Shiv Sena will support National Democratic Alliance's (NDA) Presidential candidate Droupadi Murmu, party chief Uddhav Thackeray said on Tuesday.

-Thackeray said the Sena is announcing support to Murmu without any pressure.
-"Nobody pressured me in the meeting of Sena MPs," he added.
+He said the Sena is announcing support for Murmu without any pressure while acknowledging that this is the first occasion wherein a tribal woman is getting the opportunity to become the President.
+“Nobody pressured me in the meeting of Sena MPs,” Thackeray said, referring to the meeting of Sena MPs held at his residence in Mumbai a day earlier.

+After getting the support of some regional parties like BJD, YSR-CP, BSP, AIADMK, TDP, JDS, Shiromani Akali Dal and now Shiv Sena, the vote share of NDA nominee Droupadi Murmu has already crossed 60 per cent.
+It was around 50 per cent at the time of her nomination.

+In the meeting held on Monday, most MPs of Sena had urged Thackeray to back Murmu's candidature.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)